- Quick summary

 - Provide a good document outline

-- Images with accessible names
+- Provide accessible names for screen readers

 - Role